 - Professionals from the policy-making and management domain;

-- Researchers coming from different disciplines interested in communicating their work and learning from the experience of multiple audiences in the science-policy interface.
+- Researchers coming from different disciplines interested in discussing their work multiple audiences in the science-policy interface.

 Data-collection methods: Focus groups Interviews Questionnaires/ surveys